How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Network response to dilation rotation

 where the maximum value of $\psi$ is $\pi$, and values of $\psi\geq\pi/2$ result in a zero response due to the ReLU in Eq. \ref{eq:fitgab}.

-\textbf{Convolution response: Dilation \& rotation filters}\\ Fig. \ref{fig:dil} shows the convolution response of a dilation filter $dw$ with a translating plane wave $s$.
+\textbf{Convolution response: Dilation \& rotation filters}\\ To determine which frequency components of dilation, rotation, and occlusion are more than 90 degrees out of phase, the Discrete Fourier Transform (DFT) \cite{Bracewell1986} is used to transform a simulated space-time signal to a representation in the frequency domain.
+Fig. \ref{fig:dil} shows the convolution response of a dilation filter $dw$ with a translating plane wave $s$.
 From this figure, it can be observed that a diamond-like pattern emerges in the response, due to the immeasurable out-of-phase components of $dw$ and $s$.
 Because we evaluate the responses along lines orthogonal to the peak response, the pattern perceived is indicated by the dashed lines in the right-most plot of this figure, which correspond to the colored linear patterns in Fig. \ref{fig:gaborspace}.
 Thus, a Gaussian will be perceived along the spatial and the temporal frequency ranges.
 Hence, we are not able to discern between dilation and translation filters.

 Similarly, Fig. \ref{fig:rot} shows the convolution response of a rotation filter $cw$ with $s$.
 Note that the 3D power spectrum of $cw$ is different from a Gaussian.
 At high temporal frequencies (i.e., $\pm0.2$ cycles per frame), the frequency components of $cw$ and $s$ are out-of-phase.
 Thus, these frequency components will not be detected.
 The pattern perceived along the varying $\theta$ (also shown in Fig. \ref{fig:gaborspace}) is two Gaussian lobes at opposite frequency.
 This pattern is similar to the convolution response of a cosine Gabor filter tuned to stationary patterns (i.e., zero temporal frequency).
 Therefore, our methodology is also not able to detect rotation filters.